 How Others Are Doing It

 A social worker at Hamilton Health Center, a federally qualified health center, used motivational interviewing techniques to motivate a patient with depression to follow her care plan more actively.
-Read more about the story(This link will open in new window).
+Read more about the story.

 Useful Resource(s) for implementing a stepped-care approach